corda/corda/docs/source/tut-two-party-flow.rst

 by invoking a built-in flow called ``FinalityFlow`` as a subflow.
 We're going to use another pre-defined flow, ``CollectSignaturesFlow``, to gather the borrower's signature.

 First, we need to update the command.
-We are now using ``IOUContract.Commands.Create``, rather than ``TemplateContract.Commands.Action``.
+We are now using ``IOUContract.Create``, rather than ``TemplateContract.Commands.Action``.
 We also want to make the borrower a required signer, as per the contract constraints.
 This is as simple as adding the borrower's public key to the transaction's command.